Data – diversion programs in Australia

 Diversion has several objectives, including:

-• Reducing the number of people reaching the courts and prisons, thereby lightening the heavy caseload of courts and reducing delays as well as in costs of court processes and incarceration.
+- reducing the number of people reaching the courts and prisons, thereby lightening the heavy caseload of courts and reducing delays as well as costs of court processes and incarceration

 About the diversion client data visualisation

-This interactive data visualisation is based on data from the AODTS NMDS about clients who are referred to treatment via police or court diversion programs.
-It includes all clients with a valid statistical linkage key (SLK) who received at least 1 treatment episode for their own drug use with diversion as the referral source in a given collection period (that is, financial year).
+This interactive data visualisation is based on AODTS NMDS data on clients who are referred to treatment via police or court diversion programs.
+It includes all clients who received at least 1 treatment episode for their own drug use with diversion as the referral source in a given collection period (that is, financial year).
 In this visualisation:

-• Diversion clients include all clients who were referred to treatment via a diversion program (police or court) in at least 1 treatment episode in the collection period.
-For example, where clients received more than 1 treatment episode in the same collection period, if at least 1 had a diversion referral source then they are counted as ‘Diversion clients’ for the purpose of this analysis.
+- Diversion clients include all clients who were referred to treatment via a diversion program (police or court) in at least 1 treatment episode in the collection period.
+For example, where clients received more than 1 treatment episode in the same collection period, if at least 1 had a diversion referral source, then they are counted in ‘Diversion clients’ for the purpose of this analysis.

 How do we count treatment episodes provided to diversion clients?

-• Treatment episodes provided to diversion clients include all treatment episodes provided to diversion clients (police or court).
+- Treatment episodes provided to diversion clients include all treatment episodes provided to diversion clients (police or court).
 Where diversion clients received multiple treatment episodes in the collection period, all episodes related to these clients are counted as ‘diversion treatment episodes’ regardless of the referral source.
-For example, if a client received 2 treatment episodes in 2021–22 and 1 of these listed ‘diversion’ as the referral source, both episodes are counted as diversion treatment episodes even if the second episode did not list diversion as the referral source.
+For example, if a client received 2 treatment episodes in 2022–23 and 1 of these listed ‘diversion’ as the referral source, both episodes are counted as treatment episodes for a diversion client even if the second episode did not list diversion as the referral source.

 Treatment episodes in this visualisation are only included for clients with a valid SLK.
 The total number of treatment episodes reported is lower here than in the standard AODTS NMDS report, where all treatment episodes are counted regardless of client SLK.